hMRI-group/hMRI-toolbox/README.md

 # The hMRI Toolbox

-# Analysis Tools for Quantitative MRI and In-Vivo Histology using MRI (hMRI)
+Analysis tools for quantitative MRI and in-vivo histology using MRI (hMRI)

 ## Background